levente-1/GAMBAS/README.md

 ### Preprocessing

-Before training the model, set data_dir in "Base_options.py" and run "run preproc.py" to convert data into h5 file format (required format for the dataloader).
-Files should be arranged in the following format prior to running the preprocessing script:
+Before training the model, register input images to corresponding target images and ensure files are arranged in the following format:

 	├── Training_data
 	|   ├── images